 I was hoping to be able to talk to people who are in the field and could provide me an idea of what it will be like when I graduate.
-Learning and working with the material in school is so much different than actually going out into the real world and doing it yourself.
-So, I wanted to be able to be hands on with real sciences.
-I wanted to see how the things I am learning in class apply to science in the real world.
+Learning and working with the material in school is so different than actually going out into the real world and doing it yourself.
+So, I wanted to see how the things I am learning in class apply to science in the real world.
 And I wanted to be able to take the knowledge gained from my internship to help other students through their college experience.

 Can you please describe the changes that have occurred in your life due to the Covid-19 situation?

 So, a lot of things have changed for me.
 My last three months of college were basically ruined.
 Missing out on school is depressing.
 I am unable to see friends because not everyone lives in Baltimore.
 Also, we are not going to have a graduation where I get to walk.
 They are just mailing us our regalia and our caps and gowns to own.
 It is overall disappointing.

 I currently am unable to work.
 Before the pandemic, I was working as an after-school STEM teacher.
 Because schools are closed, I am now unfortunately unable to see my students and I am also losing out on money.
 I have not been able to do anything else but spend my days in the house doing schoolwork on my laptop.